mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 ..
 [Ferrer] R. Ferrer and J. Rhodes, “A Linear Source Approximation Scheme for the Method of Characteristics,” volume 77, p.
 119–136, 1981.

 ..
-[G. Gunow PhD Thesis] G. Gunow "Full Core 3D Neutron Transport Simulation Using the Method of Characteristics with Linear Sources", PhD Thesis, Massachusetts Institute of Technology (2018).
+[Gunow] G. Gunow "Full Core 3D Neutron Transport Simulation Using the Method of Characteristics with Linear Sources", PhD Thesis, Massachusetts Institute of Technology (2018).